 Email Niecee Nelson

-Niecee Nelson enters her ninth season with the USD women's basketball team.
+Niecee Nelson enters her 10th season with the USD women's basketball team.
 "The University of San Diego has given me an opportunity of a lifetime.
 I work in an amazing environment, on a campus that is second to none with a strong academic curriculum and a thriving athletic department.
 I've had the opportunity to help build a winning tradition and influence the lives of our student-athletes.
 It is an honor to call San Diego "home" and a privilege to coach on this staff."

 Off the court, Nelson is responsible for overseeing the teams' academic progress, organizing of team travel, managing the overall budget, and ordering of team equipment.
 She shares the duties of recruiting as well as the scouting of opponents.